Rembrandt Pussyhorse: Background

 Drummer King Coffey said that Rembrandt Pussyhorse was originally intended as an EP, but eventually evolved into a full-length album.
-Recording took place over a number of months and in a handful of studios (primarily one in San Antonio, Texas) to fit into the band's then-grueling touring schedule.
+Recording took place over a number of months and in a handful of studios to fit into the band's then-grueling touring schedule.
 Most of the songs were recorded on 16-track equipment.

-The album was finished prior to 1985's Cream Corn from the Socket of Davis and, according to Coffey, was primarily recorded in 1984, approximately four months after the sessions for Psychic...
+The album was finished prior to the 1985 Cream Corn from the Socket of Davis EP and, according to Coffey, was primarily recorded in 1984, approximately four months after the sessions for Psychic...
 Powerless...
 Another Man's Sac.
-Like its predecessor, this album was also originally intended for release on Alternative Tentacles, though with a different mix, song selection, and title (Rembrandt Pussy Horse).
+Like its predecessor, this album was also originally intended for release on Alternative Tentacles, although with a different mix, song selection, and title (Rembrandt Pussy Horse).
 However, after delaying for nearly a year, the label refused to release it.
-Though it eventually surfaced on Touch and Go, its release was further delayed when the band opted to record the songs "Sea Ferring" and "Mark Says Alright" to replace "To Parter" and "Tornadoes," rather than recycle them after their inclusion on the Cream Corn...
+Although it eventually surfaced on Touch and Go, its release was further delayed when the band opted to record the songs "Sea Ferring" and "Mark Says Alright" to replace "To Parter" and "Tornadoes," rather than recycle them after their inclusion on the Cream Corn...
 EP.
 Outtakes from those sessions can be found on 2002's Humpty Dumpty LSD.

 The track "Strangers Die Everyday" is used during the end credits of Richard Linklater's film Slacker.
-The movie also includes a cameo by Butthole Surfers drummer Teresa Nervosa.
+The movie includes a cameo by Butthole Surfers drummer Teresa Nervosa.

+Reception

+Timothy White of Spin said the vocals had "the loutish paranoia of the violently meandering Texas acid-rock tracks that comprised the best album filler during the genre's golden mid-60s heyday" and said the "drum textures achieve a contorted hip-hop crunch that would make Arthur Baker blanch".